ysasson-portfolio/text-analytics-spring-2026/assignment2/docs/reflections.md

-Based on this test, I would really trust the model in production.
+Based on this test, I would really trust the model in production because it performs extremely well on the data from the IMDB dataset as well as the sample reviews that were generate by AI.
+I think that there are some limitations that would be faced when working with this model in a larger company context.
+The main thing that is missing in this case would be any additional information that would provide additional context to the review that could give the company the necessary information to understand what the review is referring to.
+An example of this could be the movie information that they are reviewing, genre, numerical rating, date and year the review was written in order to determine how old the review actually is, and more.